vitali-fedulov/imagehash2/README.md

 	// Hash table values.

-	// Value to save to the hash table as a key with corresponding
+	// Value to save to the hash table as a KEY with corresponding
 	// image ids.
 Table structure: map[centralHash][]imageId.
 	// imageId is simply an image number in a directory tree.
-	// And centralHash type is uint64.
+	// centralHash is uint64.
 	centralHash := imagehash2.CentralHash9(icon1, epsilon, numBuckets)

-	// Hash set to be used as a query to the hash table.
-Each hash from
+	// Hash set to be used as a QUERY to the hash table.
-	// the hashSet has to be checked against the hash table. hashSet := imagehash2.HashSet9(icon2, epsilon, numBuckets)
+	// Each hash from the hashSet must be checked against the hash table.
+	// The length of hashSet is different for each image.
+	// The most frequent length is 1. hashSet := imagehash2.HashSet9(icon2, epsilon, numBuckets)

+	// As if we are searching in the table.

 	foundSimilarImage := false

 	// Checking hash matches.
-In full implementation to search in many
+In full implementation this will be done
-	// images, this will be done on the following hash table of type
+	// on the map mentioned above.
-	// map[centralHash][]imageId.
-Where centralHash type is uint64.
-	for _, hash := range hashSet {
+	for _, hash := range hashSet { // Query.
+Check full hashSet.

-		if centralHash == hash {
-			foundSimilarImage = true
+		if centralHash == hash { // Sub-query hash found in the table. foundSimilarImage = true
 			break
 		}

 	}

 	// Comparison result.